 Within the world of vintage Seiko, Grand Seiko – distinguished by the “GS” on their spectacularly designed dials and chronometer movements – reign supreme.
-But this 1965 Seiko 6245-9000 Seikomatic Chronometer here isn’t a Grand Seiko – it’s the immediate predecessor to the very first automatic Grand Seiko, the GS 6245-9000.
+But this 1965 Seiko 6245-9000 Seikomatic Chronometer here isn’t a Grand Seiko – it’s the immediate predecessor to the first automatic Grand Seiko, the GS 6245-9000.
+And it's recognized as the first Grand Seiko automatic accordingly.

 It’s also the same watch that angered Swiss Contrôle officiel suisse des Chronomètres (COSC) officials so much they changed chronometer rating rules to exclude Seiko in favor of Swiss-based watch companies.